luckyshot/thermostat/README.md

-### Other useful commands

-#### To run the script manually do

-- `~/thermo.py`

-#### To set pin 24 to High

-`gpio -g mode 24 out`
-`gpio -g write 24 1`

 ## Frequently Asked Questions

+#### DHT11 or DHT22 sensor, which one should you choose?

+The DHT11 is cheaper but less accurate, it cannot detect temperatures below 0°C and humidity-wise is not very precise, so if you live in a cold area or need humidity to be really accurate, get the DHT22.
+I got the DHT11 when starting this project just because I didn't have any idea if it would even work, now that I've been running Thermostat for more than a year I've just ordered the DHT22.

 ### How does presence detection work?

-I hated the idea of having cameras or microphones listening all the time or watching me so I came with the idea of simply tracking if a specific IP address is connected to the home's Wi-Fi.
+I hated the thought of having cameras or microphones listening all the time or watching me so I came with the idea of simply tracking if a specific IP address is connected to the home's Wi-Fi.
 For example, my mobile phone.
 If I'm home, my phone will be with me and auto-connect to the Wi-Fi, and disconnect when I leave home.

 It doesn't track individually, it just tracks if there's any of the IP addresses in the list connected to the network.
 You could even set your smart TV to be the device, or a smart bulb, or a desktop computer.
 If you set your phone and want to become undetected, simply disable Wi-Fi and use cellular data to remain undetected, or change your IP address to another one that's not in the list.